maximocrv/ml_protein_interactions/README.md

 > **Note**: due to the `pdbfixer` and `openmm` packages, this project is running on Python 3.7.

+> **Note**: having an Nvidia GPU available is highly recommended, although not necessary.

 ## Installation

 Install the env with the following command: